Parenthood is the greatest joy you'll ever experience. It can also be one of the most exhausting and challenging times in your life.

 - Don't feel that you have to take unsolicited advice on child rearing.
 Always trust your instincts, and do what you think is best for your child.

 - Treat a tummy bug -- vomiting or diarrhea -- by giving your child lots of clear fluids a little bit at a time.
-Consider adding a probiotic to her diet.
+Consider adding a probiotic to their diet.

 - Kids need a flu vaccine to protect against the disease before every flu season, which may range from as early as October to as late as May.

-- It's too early for your child to pump iron, but she should be eating it every day.
+- It's too early for your child to pump iron, but they should be eating it every day.
 Good sources include iron-fortified cereal, beef, and chicken.

-- Encourage your baby’s growing language by describing the daily routine, engaging in interactive conversations and obtaining his or her help with chores.
+- Encourage your baby’s growing language by describing the daily routine, engaging in interactive conversations and obtaining their help with chores.

 - Use positive reinforcement for molding good behaviors.
-When your child does something right, praise her with a "Thank you" or "Good job!"
+When your child does something right, praise them with a "Thank you" or "Good job!"